Keyboard shortcuts

 Visualization

-The visualization pipeline generates unique procedural images for collection cards using LuxCore path tracing.
-Each card’s image is deterministic – derived from the differential geometry and algebraic topology of its embedding neighborhood.
+The visualization pipeline generates procedural card images using LuxCore path tracing.
+Each card’s image is deterministic — seeded by the card ID and parameterized by features extracted from the embedding space’s geometry and topology.

 Pipeline